-70 Local Coverse ent ("coversit") ontities RANGE OF ACTI VITIES UNDERTAKEN B Y THE GOVERNMENT SECTOR 78 Local Government ("council") entities.
-Financial management: "a local authority should ensure prudent stewardship and the efficient and effective use of its resources in the interests of its district or region".
-Local Central Government Mixture of Central and Local Government Funding Local Government Government Act 2002 s14. □ Balanced budget approach - rates reset annually to balance expenditure with operating income. □ Revenue certainty through rates (property taxes) providing 66% of Education (primary, secondary and tertiary provision) Public transport operation (typically 53% from Central Government) Water, wastewater and storm water revenue: revenue: rates not affected by level of economic activity or property market; councils have broad powers to tax (rate) properties; Public healthcare and hospitals Rail infrastructure (negotiated) Rubbish and recycling collection and disposal no upper limit on rates income; and rate collection ranks ahead of all other claimants including Inland Revenue Department and mortgagees.
+☐ 78 Local Government ("council") entities. ☐ Financial management: "a local authority should ensure prudent stewardship and the efficient and effective use of its resources in the interests of its district or region".
+Local Government Act 2002 s14.
+Balanced budget approach - rates reset annually to balance expenditure with operating income.
+Revenue certainty through rates (property taxes) providing 66% of revenue: rates not affected by level of economic activity or property market; councils have broad powers to tax (rate) properties; no upper limit on rates income; and rate collection ranks ahead of all other claimants including Inland Revenue Department and mortgagees.
 No defined benefit pension liabilities or welfare obligations.
-Fire services Local roads (construction, maintenance, cleaning) Street cleaning Debt used essentially to finance new assets.
+Debt used essentially to finance new assets.
 Robust planning with extensive public consultation.
-State highways Public housing Health / Sanitation Inspections Strong institutional framework and relationship with Central Government.
-Security can be provided to lenders by councils: Police and corrective facilities Building inspections charge over rates and future rates income; and all LGFA bondholders indirectly have the benefit of a Debenture Trust Deed from each guarantor council which gives a charge over rates and future rates income.
+Strong institutional framework and relationship with Central Government. ☐ Security can be provided to lenders by councils: charge over rates and future rates income; and all LGFA bondholders indirectly have the benefit of a Debenture Trust Deed from each guarantor council which gives a charge over rates and future rates income.
 This security is shared with other council lenders.
-Pensions and welfare Public facilities (parks, recreation facilities, swimming pools, sports fields)